flame/blis/README.md

 There you will find a brief description of each operation as well as some more general information needed when developing an application with BLIS.

+If you want to begin using the more advanced object-based API in BLIS, please step through the example code tutorial in the [examples/oapi](https://github.com/flame/blis/tree/master/examples/oapi) directory.

 Have a quick question?
 You may find the answer in our list of [frequently asked questions](https://github.com/flame/blis/wiki/FAQ).